515-516-6769

 • Align Technology hit 18 million patients in 2024; adults now account for 70% of those new cases.

-• 72% of aesthetic pros see patients trying to match their physical looks to “filtered” selfies.
+• 72% of aesthetic professionals report patients trying to match their physical appearance to “filtered” selfies.

-• Porcelain veneers hold a 94.4% survival rate five years post-treatment.
+• Porcelain veneers have a 94.4% survival rate at 5 years post-treatment.

-• Dental implants are becoming standard, with usage among U.S. adults rising 14% annually.
+• Dental implants are becoming increasingly common, with use among U.S. adults rising 14% annually.

 • Corporate DSOs own 35% of U.S. practices today, a figure expected to nearly double to 60%-70%.